Brilinta (Ticagrelor)

 What If You Miss a Dose?

-If you miss your dose at the usual time, take your next dose as normal.
-Then go back to taking it as you would normally.
-Do not take a double dose to make up for the missed dose.
+If you miss a dose, take your next dose as scheduled.
+Do not take a double dose to make up for the missed one.

 Available Tablet Strengths